 Jessica also studying the settlement cues of pea crab larvae – the signals they use to help them find a mussel to settle in for the adult stage of their life cycle.
 She has shown that pea crabs do not settle in response to underwater sounds.
 This means that pea crabs behave differently to many other crabs, which use the sounds of the reef as a signal to settle.

 Jessica has always loved nature and the outdoors, but she first got into biology in high school.
 She says she loved learning about animals and evolution so much that she went to the University of Auckland to study for a bachelor’s degree in biology.

-Throughout her studies, Jessica has had a part-time job working in the fish department of Kelly Tarlton’s SEA LIFE Aquarium.
-She really enjoys it, and it helped her decide what to do next – a master’s degree in marine science at Auckland University’s Leigh Marine Laboratory.
+Throughout her studies, Jessica had a part-time job working in the fish department of Kelly Tarlton’s SEA LIFE Aquarium.
+She really enjoyed it, and it helped her decide what to do next – a master’s degree in marine science at Auckland University’s Leigh Marine Laboratory.